 Disability and Sexuality: Queer Encounters with Diverse Bodies and Minds (PDF)

 Shut In, Shut Out, Shut Up: Ableism, Faith and Church (video), HeartEdge, May 2021

-For a third series of Fiona MacMillan’s discussions on disability and church, I joined autistic advocate Ann Memmott to discuss ableism in church and society.
+For a third series of Fiona MacMillan’s disabled-led on disability and church, I joined autistic advocate Ann Memmott to talk about ableism in church and society.

 Tizard Centre Autism Online Journal Club: A discussion on autistic people in churches, theology of autism and including autistic people in communities (video), Tizard Centre, April 2021

 With Krysia Waldock and Damian Milton, I took part in a panel discussion of Krysia Waldock‘s paper on attitudes to autistic people in churches.
 Krysia wrote a summary of the panel for the Participatory Autism Research Collective.